The Last Wun

 The Last Wun is the sixth studio album by American rapper Gunna.
-It was released on August 8, 2025; under license to YSL Records and 300 Entertainment.
+It was released on August 8, 2025 through YSL Records and 300 Entertainment.
 Gunna primarily recorded the album between 2024 and 2025, and would reveal that the album is his final under YSL Records.
 The album features guest appearances from Offset, Burna Boy, Wizkid, Nechie, and Asake.
 Production was primarily handled by Turbo alongside Kenny Stuntin, Evrgrn, Omar Grand, Yung Bleu, and Gunna himself, among others.
-Prior to the albums release, the album spawned two singles, "Him All Along" and "Won't Stop".
+The album was supported by three singles: "Him All Along", "Won't Stop", and "WGFT", the latter of which features Burna Boy.

+Background and promotion

+Gunna released the lead single of the album, "Him All Along", on October 18, 2024.
+He announced that the album would be released in June of the following year through an Instagram post on May 17, 2025.
+However, this was delayed for unknown reasons.

+Gunna released the second single of the album, "Won't Stop", on June 13.
+He revealed the title of the album on June 28 in an interview with American musician and actor will.i.am for Uproxx.
+Gunna announced its release date and shared its cover art on August 4, along with a pre-order being made available on Apple Music.
+The third and final single of the album, "WGFT", which features Nigerian singer Burna Boy, was sent to US rhythmic radio on October 7, 2025.

 Critical reception

 In a review for Rolling Stone, Mosi Reeves wrote: "At 25 songs, there's too many tracks, but the effect isn't necessarily bad.
 The album lasts a bit over an hour and has peaks and valleys typical of modern rap's onomatopoeic nature, where verses and choruses float by in a murky, addled stream."
 Aron A. of HotNewHipHop stated that The Last Wun "can feel overextended" due to its length, adding: "Gunna's music works as ambient luxury—easy to let play without much thought—which has been both his gift and limitation.
 There's little growth beyond his well-worn strengths, even if his personal life has evolved."